smokills/pimp-my-statusline/README.md

 - **Re-import**: every exported script embeds your config in a comment marker; paste it back to resume editing
 - **Your work survives refresh**: the config persists in localStorage

-## Parity, guaranteed

-One declarative config drives both the in-browser renderer and the three code generators.
-CI executes every generated script (bash, python3, node) against mock session JSON with a frozen clock and asserts the output is **byte-identical** to the preview, across a matrix of configs, edge percentages (0%, 100%, ties, `1e-06`) and pet moods.

 ## Install an exported script

 1. Open the **EXPORT** modal, pick your language, **COPY** or **DOWNLOAD**